WheelOfPython/FeedForwardNN_With_NumPy/README.md

 2. Matplotlib
 3. Pandas

-Optional: Use Anaconda envirment with Spyder IDE
+Optional: Use Anaconda environment with Spyder IDE

 # Setup
 Just follow the instructions in Setup_Instructions.txt file in order to obtain the MNIST data set.